yitaxede/pyptopad/README.md

 # PYPTOPAD (PYthon cryPTO PAD)
 ## Project description
 Make your notes secure again!

-Pyptopad is (going to be) a simple tool for storing you text notes safe.
+Pyptopad is (going to be) a simple tool for storing your text notes safe.

+Write down your thoughts, love letters or shopping list, save&close -- and sleep well, because (hopefully) nobody can read your secrets!

 ## Disclaimer
 No warranty, as is and all this crap.
 Hey, we are not cryptographers, we are just a couple of students who've got to make something for their python course.